raspberrypilearning/software-guide/quickstart.md

   ![](images/etcher.gif)

-## First boot
+## The first time you power on

 Now that you have an operating system, you can slot your SD card into your Raspberry Pi and connect the power.
 Follow the [hardware help section](https://www.raspberrypi.org/learning/hardware-guide) if you need assistance with this.

+<iframe src="https://player.vimeo.com/video/91631396" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 If this is the first time your Raspberry Pi and SD card have been used, then you'll have to select an operating system and configure it.

-<iframe src="https://player.vimeo.com/video/91631396" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-## The first time you power on

 1. Once you have plugged the power cable into your Raspberry Pi, it will boot.
 If you are using NOOBS, a window will appear with a list of different operating systems that you can install.
 We recommend that you use Raspbian: tick the box next to Raspbian and click on **Install**.